spring-cloud-services-samples/animal-rescue/README.md

 ./script/local.sh cleanup       # remove the uaa server docker image
 ```

-Here is a list of special treatment in this sample app to make sure frontend and backend can communicate locally without gateway:
+#### Local security configuration
-- Backend has a local profile that adds `spring-security-oauth2-client` to it's dependency, and configure `oauth2Login` in it's security configuration.
-You can also use `formLogin` or `basicAuth` instead to simplify the setup.
+Backend uses Form login for local development with two test accounts - `mysterious_adopter / test` and `test / test`.
+You can optionally run the app with OAuth2 login flow using `LOGIN_MODE` param: `LOGIN_MODE="oauth2" ./scripts/local.sh start`.
+This command will build and start Docker container with CloudFoundry User Account and Authentication (UAA) to act as a authorization server.

-- After a successful login, the redirect uri is set to `${frontendUrl/rescue/admin}` to mimic the user flow with gateway redirect.
+> You have to have Docker installed locally if you want to run the app with OAuth2 login using UAA.
+For more details, please refer to the official Docker [documentation](https://www.docker.com/products/docker-desktop).

-- `auth` module contains a `uaa` Dockerfile that helps finish the oauth2 login flow.
-You can skip this step if you use `formLogin` or `basicAuth` for your local security configuration.
+Note that in a real deployment with Gateway, OAuth2 login will be managed by the gateway itself, and your app should use `TokenRelay` filter to receive OpenID ID Token in `Authorization` header.
+See `CloudFoundrySecurityConfiguration` class for an example of Spring Security 5 configuration to handle token relay correctly.

-- Frontend sign in link has to point at backend login url in dev mode.
+When `LOGIN_MODE` is set to `oauth2`, Gradle `local` profile will be activated.
+It adds `spring-security-oauth2-client` to the dependencies list, and configure `oauth2Login` in it's security configuration.
+After a successful login, the redirect uri is set to `${frontendUrl/rescue/login}` to mimic the user flow with gateway redirect. `auth` module contains a `uaa` Dockerfile which acts as an authorization server the oauth2 login flow.

 #### Tests
 Execute the following script to run all tests: